Here’s a beginners' guide to how Bitcoin mining works - and if the cryptocurrency process is bad for the environment

 The car company’s CEO Elon Musk confirmed the decision on Twitter, citing the environmental impact of the cryptocurrency’s mining and transactions processes.

-The announcement had a huge impact on Bitcoin’s share price, which immediately plummeted 11%.
+The announcement had a huge impact on Bitcoin’s share price, which immediately plummeted 11%, and the market value of other cryptocurrencies.

 It comes just weeks after Musk, an advocate for cryptocurrencies and a fan of Dogecoin, revealed Tesla had invested heavily in Bitcoin and would accept it as payment.